PouriyaHos/mysite/README.md

+6.
+from django.contrib import admin from .models import Question admin.site.register(Question)

-6. we should go this way :
+for polls we should run this command: py manage.py makemigrations polls
-Home/polls/questions